-Students are expected to meet minimum academic requirements in core subject areas, which includes the minimum of a passing semester grade in each core subject and an overall 2.0 unweighted GPA.
-Failure to maintain these expectations may result in Academic Probation and/or prompt specific retake requirements, possible retention (grades 6-8), or withdrawal from Clarksville Christian School.
+Students are admitted to CCS on a year-by-year basis and expected to meet minimum academic requirements in core subject areas, which includes the minimum of a passing semester grade in each core subject and an overall "C" average.
+Failure to maintain these expectations may result in Academic Probation and/or prompt specific retake requirements, possible retention, or withdrawal from Clarksville Christian School.
 Students on Academic Probation will be required to work with our academic support team to develop a student success plan.
 Academic Probation will be assessed at the end of each grading period by the school administration.